Tecsmith/sr44-keyboard-pcb/README.md

 ## Intent

-A macro-pad / num-pad cluster **companion** keyboard with QMK f/w, *for those who use 60% keyboards but need a num-cluster*
+A macro-pad / num-pad cluster **companion** keyboard with QMK f/w, *for those who use 60%/70% keyboards but need a num-cluster*.
+Also something for thoes extra key-caps to do.

 ## Layout ideation renders